knowaveragejoe/cicd-goat-solutions/caterpillar.md

-As the `alice` user, have write access to the Caterpillar repository, but are unable to merge pull requests into the main branch.
+As our `thealice` git user, we have write access to the Caterpillar repository, but are unable to merge pull requests into the main branch.

 There are two jenkins pipelines for the project, `wonderland-caterpillar-test` and `wonderland-caterpillar-prod`.
 Test is triggered by any pull request, main is only triggered by successful merges into main.